lharder/factorycreate/README.md

 ```
 -- inside the gameobject script:
--- load the Events library
 local Events = require( "events.events" )

 function init( self )
 	-- trigger the FACTORY_CREATED event and provide a callback
 	-- method.
 The parameters get passed in as a variable:
 	Events.FACTORY_CREATED:trigger( self, function( self, params )
-		-- 'params' may contain any data you need
 		self.attrs = params
 		pprint( params )
 	end )